GitMaster8188/FrontLine-SQL-Database-And-SSH-Server-Critter/README.md

 # FrontLine
-FrontLine - SSH Server and SQL Database for Brute Force Attacks.
-The script supports bruteforce attacks against SSH Servers and SQL Databases such as Oracle SQL Database, MySQL Server, PostgreSQL DB.
-The script uses bunch of credentials and passphrases to load in a selected option of server and be able to access all types of files and directories, including data, tables, databases and schemas..
-Developed by Norman Palisoc.
+<b>FrontLine - SSH and SQL Database Critter</b> is written in a <b>Python</b> Script, with the support of <b>Shell Scripting</b>, capable of brute forcing a specific selected server with a bunch of passphrases and be able to load commands, access directories, data, tables from a databases, schemas and table structures and more..